-And as your needs grow, the SAS System grows with you.
-All the tools you need for full screen data entry, modeling, forecasting, "what if" analysis, project management, optimization, and quality control are available in the SAS System.
-You choose the products you need, and enjoy the same easy-to-use language and syntax in each.
-Whether you license one product or several, you'll enjoy the same high-quality software, training, documentation, and support we've offered for more than ten years.
+And as your needs

+grow, the SAS System

+grows with you.
+All the

+tools you need for full

+screen data entry, modeling, forecasting, "what if"

+analysis, project management, optimization, and quality

+control are

+available in the SAS

+System.
+You choose

+the products you

+need, and enjoy the

+same easy-to-use language and syntax in

+each.
+Whether you

+license one product

+or several, you'll enjoy

+the same high-quality

+software, training,

+documentation, and

+support we've offered for more than ten years.

 For details, send us your name and address.
 Or call a Software Sales Representative today.

-The SAS System, It's for those who need a graphics package today. and for those who have an eye on tomorrow.
+The SAS System.
+It's for those who need a graphics package today, and for those who have an eye on tomorrow.

+SAS Institute Inc.

+Box 8000 □ SAS Circle

+Cary, NC 27511-8000

+(919) 467-8000

+Fax (919) 469-3737

-SAS Institute Inc. Box 8000 □ SAS Circle Cary, NC 27511-8000 (919) 467-8000 Fax (919) 469-3737 minicomputers: Digital Equipment Corp VAXTM 8xxx and 11/7xx series under VMSTM and MicroVAX IITM under MicroVMSTM Prime Computer, Inc. Prime 50 series under PRIMOS®; and Data General Corp.
+The SAS System runs on these minicomputers: Digital Equipment Corp.
+VAXTM 8xxx and 11/7xx series under VMSTM and MicroVAX IITM under MicroVMSTM, Prime Computer, Inc. Prime 50 series under PRIMOS®; and Data General Corp.
 ECLIPSE® MV series under AOS/VS. The SAS System also runs on IBM 370/30xx/43xx and compatible machines under OS, CMS, DOS/VSE, SSX, and ICCF; IBM XT/370 and AT/370 under VM/PC; and IBM PC XT and PC AT under PC DOS.
 Not all products are available for all systems.
-SAS is the registered trademark of SAS Institute Inc., Cary, NC, USA.
-Copyright © 1986 by SAS Institute Inc.